-Luc is a Sydney-based film Director, Writer and Producer.
+Luc is a Sydney-based Director, Writer and Producer.

 Luc made work in London for over a decade for the screen and stage; seen by international film festivals, royalty, West End audiences and millions of television viewers.
 He has directed Oscar-winning actor Daniel Kaluuya in theatre work, as well as leading British talent including Samuel Barnett and Gemma Redgrave.

-His film, The Mermaid of Mevagissey (2019) starring acclaimed UK talent Gerard Kearns (Shameless, Chernobyl), Joe Absolom (Doc Martin) and Jessica Gunning (Pride), screened at Austin, Manchester and Leeds film festivals, among others.
+His film, The Mermaid of Mevagissey (2019) starring acclaimed UK talent Gerard Kearns (Shameless, Chernobyl, The Last ), Joe Absolom (Doc Martin) and Jessica Gunning (Pride), screened at Austin, Manchester and Leeds film festivals, among others.

 Luc's first film, Specimen (2016), made while still a student at The London Film School, screened at the BFI London in official selection at the BFI Flare Festival, garnering international attention.